 |Local Council/Shire:||Mareeba Shire Council,Tablelands Regional Council

-The Ootann Road provides a north-south link between the Burke Developmental Road, the Peninsula Developmental Road and the Kennedy Highway.
-The majority of the road is unsealed and has a high proportion of heavy vehicle and livestock traffic, including Type 2 road trains.
+The Ootann Road is a north-south link between the Burke Developmental Road, the Peninsula Developmental Road and the Kennedy Highway, servicing a number of cattle grazing and production areas in northern Queensland.

-This package involves progressive sealing of approximately 6.4 kilometres of the Ootann Road between Almanden to the Kennedy Highway.
-In conjunction with Package one, approximately 7.8 kilometres of the Ootann Road will be sealed.
+This package involves progressive sealing of approximately 6.4km of the Ootann Road between Almanden to the Kennedy Highway.
+In conjunction with Package one, approximately 7.8km of the Ootann Road will be sealed.

 The project will deliver the following improvements to the cattle supply chain:

 - improved productivity and travel times by sealing unsealed sections of road

 - improved road safety by upgrading road quality